 to deal with compliance by doing a better job monitoring your critical

-Now another area that's very important is encryption, because
+Now another area that's very important is encryption, because many of the

 regulations out there, like HIPAA or contracts like the Payment Card